exercism/javascript/CONTRIBUTING.md

 ---

-This guide covers several common scenarios pertaining to **improving the JavaScript track**.
+This guide covers several common scenarios on **improving the JavaScript track**.
 There are several other guides about contributing to other parts of the Exercism ecosystem, that are similar to this repository.

 - [Generic information about track-contributing][contributing-generic]